 What could be improved

 - More variety of food stalls.
-Although you can take your own camping stove we didn’t want to both and wanted to support the food stands (And did!) but as I don’t eat fish and the kids are fairly fussy eaters we were pretty much limited to the main food stand, which to be fair made amazing food but it would have been nice to have a bit more variety when you’re eating three meals a day from the food stands.
+Although you can take your own camping stove we didn’t want to bother and wanted to support the food stands (And did!) but as I don’t eat fish and the kids are fairly fussy eaters we were pretty much limited to the main food stand, which to be fair made amazing food but it would have been nice to have a bit more variety when you’re eating three meals a day from the food stands.
 There was a pizza stand advertised on the map but they weren’t there, which was a shame as I was looking forward to a pizza.
 Perhaps a noodle bar or something a bit different would work.

 - Something that is pretty hard to manage is tent pitches.
 The ‘quiet in the evening’ (aka most families) pitch is in the main arena field – amazing for getting kids back to the tent when they crash out but still being able to hear and see what’s happening.
 BUT it was packed – as a lot of groups pitched their tents round a central area to give them a more private communal space – fair enough, but it meant that those of us with one tent were a bit hemmed in!
-I feel a bit harsh as short of making the field bigger or risking upsetting families being told not to use up so much space there isn’t a lot that can be done about it, and in the booking terms it does say one gazebo per group, but there were a lot of crossed guy ropes!
+I feel a bit harsh mentioning it as short of making the field bigger or risking upsetting families being told not to use up so much space there isn’t a lot that can be done about it, and in the booking terms it does say one gazebo per group, but there were a lot of crossed guy ropes!
 Thankfully we didn’t spend much time in the tent other than sleeping in it so it wasn’t a major drama, but something to be aware of if you’re used to camping in the middle of nowhere.

 Watch what we got up to here: